dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

   - lack of immutability:
    the date class was mutable, which made it challenging to ensure thread safety in multi-threaded environments.
 - **java.time package:**
-  - localdate,
+  - LocalDate,
-  - localtime,
+  - LocalTime,
-  - localdatetime,
+  - LocalDateTime,
-  - instant,
+  - Instant,
-  - duration,
+  - Duration,
-  - period.
+  - Period.
 - **Working with:**
   - **time zones** and
   - **formatting dates**.